joshku/homebrew-linuxkit/README.md

 brew install --HEAD linuxkit
 ```

-Currently only `HEAD` taps are available, but releases will be available later.
+~Currently only `HEAD` taps are available, but releases will be available later.~

+**NOTE:** This tap only installs Moby from a specific commit referenced in the formula

 `HEAD` taps are a bit odd for upgrades, so upgrade with
 ```